 What is financial wellbeing?

-One misconception around financial wellbeing is that it isn’t the employer’s responsibility, it’s down to the individual.
-The reality is that financial wellbeing is a shared responsibility between the employer and employee.
+One common misconception around financial wellbeing is that it isn’t the employer’s responsibility, it’s down to the individual.
+However, the reality is that financial wellbeing is a shared responsibility between the employer and employee.

 Developing a financial wellbeing strategy guide

 Our developing a financial wellbeing strategy guide supports you to establish the foundations you need to develop a robust approach to support your staff with ﬁnancial wellbeing in the workplace.
 It includes a four-step approach which means you can start your journey at whichever point is relevant to your organisation.

 National forum for health and wellbeing at work - financial wellbeing guide

 A report launched in August 2020 highlights how the COVID-19 pandemic has amplified inequalities across society and exacerbated financial worries, particularly among women, young people, Black, and minority ethnic groups, and people with disabilities.

 The report was developed by Alliance Manchester Business School (AMBS) and the National Forum for Health and Wellbeing at Work, of which NHS Employers is a member.

 It includes practical guidance to help organisations take action to support their workforce’s financial wellbeing, and covers: